2016 European Darts Matchplay

 The 2016 European Darts Matchplay is the fourth of ten PDC European Tour events on the 2016 PDC Pro Tour.
-The tournament takes place at Inselparkhalle in Hamburg, Germany, between 13–15 May 2016.
+The tournament takes place at Inselparkhalle in Hamburg, Germany, from 13 to 15 May 2016.
 It featured a field of 48 players and £115,000 in prize money, with £25,000 going to the winner.

 Michael van Gerwen was the defending champion, but he lost in the semi-finals to the winner of the tournament, James Wade, who defeated Dave Chisnall 6–5 in the final.

 Prize money

 The prize money of the European Tour events stays the same as last year.